 Pupil Personnel Services School Psychology programs must be delivered within a comprehensive framework based on a clearly articulated program philosophy/mission that includes goals, objectives and a sequential, integrated course of study.
+The program offers candidates a program that is consistent with the Common Principles, Values and Goals of Pupil Personnel Services Programs.
 Appreciation of human diversity, equity and social justice is emphasized.
-The School Psychology program develops candidates' strong affiliation with School Psychology as a profession, is delivered by qualified faculty, and includes coursework and supervised field experiences necessary for the preparation of highly competent school-based mental health professionals whose services positively impact children, families, schools, and other consumers.
+The School Psychology program develops candidates' strong affiliation with School Psychology as a profession, is delivered by qualified faculty, and includes coursework and supervised field experiences necessary for the preparation of highly competent school-based mental health professionals whose services positively impact children, families, schools, and other stakeholders.
 The program uses systematic, performance-based evaluation and accountability procedures for ongoing program improvement.